phwl/elec3608-lab/labs/lab2-ritype/README.md

 ### Part 1 - I-type instructions (40%)
 The first three instruction in our test program are all immediate instructions.
-Modify ```rv3608a.sv``` so they are executed correctly by completing the ALU and any other parts required.
-Write in your lab book what the output should be and include a screen shot of the simulation.
+Modify ```rv3608a.sv``` so they are executed correctly by completing the ALU and any other parts required. '

 ### Part 2 - R-type and I-type Instructions (40%)
 Implement all of the remaining instructions required to execute the